Package Leaflet: Information for the User

 Use of Tamsulosina Combix with other medications

-Inform your doctor or pharmacist if you are using, have used recently, or may have to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

 Taking Tamsulosina Combix with food, drinks, and alcohol

-Tamsulosina Combixshould be taken after breakfast or the first meal of the day.
+Tamsulosina Combix should be taken after breakfast or the first meal of the day.

 Pregnancy, breastfeeding, and fertility